SumoLogic/sumologic-documentation/docs/integrations/databases/elasticsearch.md

    * **Description.** (Optional)
    * **File Path (Required).** Enter the path to your error.log or access.log.
 The files are typically located in `/var/log/elasticsearch/elasticsearch-<clustername>.log`.
 If you're using a customized path, check the Elasticsearch.conf file for this information.
    * **Source Host.** Sumo Logic uses the hostname assigned by the OS unless you enter a different hostname
    * **Source Category.** Enter any string to tag the output collected from this Source, such as **elasticsearch/Logs**.
 (The Source Category metadata field is a fundamental building block to organize and label Sources.
-For details see[ Best Practices](/docs/send-data/best-practices).)
+For details, see[ Best Practices](/docs/send-data/best-practices).)
    * **Fields.
 Set the following fields:**
       * `component = database`
       * `db_system = elasticsearch`